I read with interest today’s article

-There was recently an article on how IBM is driving value into supply chain data analytics to create a “smarter supply chain.”
+on how IBM is driving value into Supply Chain with Analytics to create a “smarter supply chain”.
 It provides the following example:

-At PINC, we have been doing our part to make supply chain analytics companies smarter, as well.
+At PINC, we have been doing our part to make supply chains smarter, with the analytics we produce:

-Our definition of the “smarter supply chain” encompasses both analytics to aid planning and real-time information to make supply chain analytics companies more reactive to real-time demands on the ground.
+Our definition of the “smarter supply chain” encompasses both analytics to aid planning and real-time information to make supply chain operations more reactive to real-time demands on the ground.